cls-02/tinio/docs/Getting-Started.md

 ```
-At this point, hit Ctrl-C and your device is programmed can be used with TinI/O.
+At this point, hit Ctrl-C and your device is programmed and can be used with TinI/O.

 ## 3. Using `tinio`
 A short summary of TinI/O's options can be found by executing `tinio` without any options: